 - Make secure calls to an API.

-If you are looking to use the new Vue Composition API, check out the Vue 3 Composition API code sample.
+If you are using the traditional Vue Options API, check out the Vue 3 Options API code sample.

 Code Sample Specs

 This code sample uses the following main tooling versions:

 - Auth0 Vue SDK (Beta)

 The Vue 3 project dependency installations were tested with npm

 v8.1.2.
 Running the Vue 3 application was tested using Node.js

 Quick Auth0 Set Up